 Graphite is used as one of the electrodes in the existing Li-ion batteries that contain lithium ions to store the charge.
 But there is a chance that the battery will short-circuit if rapidly charged, as the ions can turn into metal if congested.

 So they are charged at a low pace to avoid such problems.
 It makes drivers think twice about sitting in a charging station for hours or getting stuck on the highway.
-But with these new batteries, the experience will be the same for electric and other car drivers.
+But with these new batteries, the experience will be the same for electric cars and other car drivers.

 In these new batteries, this graphite is replaced with semiconductor nanoparticles in the StoreDot batteries, which quickens the momentum of ions into it easily.
 These nanoparticles, based on germanium, are water-soluble and easily handled in manufacturing.